CosmoleonGit/RevisionHub/README.md

+A program I made to help with revision.
+Here is a generalized list of all of its features:

 - An explorer for creating, modifying, moving and deleting files and folders.

 - Flashcards - collections of cards with information on both sides for testing yourself and learning information.